-Visual search technology is one of those upcoming trends in ecommerce that’s gaining quite a wide popularity.
+Ecommerce Trend You Need to Keep Your Eyes on: Visual search technology is one of those upcoming trends in ecommerce that’s gaining quite a wide popularity.
 Though the technology is not new, it’s finding a new life in ecommerce websites and mobile applications.
 So, here are a few points as to why e-commerce professionals should care about it?

-Visual search typically reads the images to identify elements like color, shape, size and even text to recognize brand or product names.
+Visual search typically reads the images to identify elements like colour, shape, size and even text to recognize brand or product names.
 This offers a direct advantage over keyword-based search where results are only as good as the searcher’s capability to describe an item.

-As a part of shopping API strategy, retailers that want to offer visual search can also provide it through third parties.
-Zappos, for instance, provides affiliate developers an access to its search similarity API so that the products can be remixed into new applications and experiences that Zappos does not build by itself.
+As a part of the shopping API strategy, retailers that want to offer visual search can also provide it through third parties.
+Zappos, for instance, provides affiliate developers access to its search similarity API so that the products can be remixed into new applications and experiences that Zappos does not build by itself.
 It is just one way to merchandise beyond the storefront.

-Amazon’s Flow application is developed to shoot sales from physical retailers by offering showroomers a rapid way to locate products on the site.
+Amazon’s Flow application is developed to shoot sales from physical retailers by offering showrooms a rapid way to locate products on the site.
 While Amazon’s Flow is regarded as a showrooming application, any other retailers that provide visual search via their mobile apps can too avail showrooming benefits and support never-ending aisle for in-store customers that are looking to purchase items online.

 Hence, visual search enables you to virtually snap anything to shop from the real world.
 Also, with visual search, you don’t need to be in the retailer’s physical or digital shop to gain access to the products.
-The entire world becomes the showroom, especially with snap to buy functionality.
+The entire world becomes the showroom, especially with snap-to-buy functionality.

 Fashion is a dominant market.
-However, there are other uses cases that are equally important and can be benefited from the visual search technology.
+However, there are other use cases that are equally important and can be benefited from the visual search technology.
 These include home décor, consumer product goods like hairstyle and makeup products, and electronic items.
 There are many other uses of the technology like for the contextual search outside of the purchases.
-You could click a photo of an item that you want to instantly add to your mobile registry or generate a mobile coupon; take an image of a pair of jeans and obtain a Levi’s coupon for instance.
+You could click a photo of an item that you want to instantly add to your mobile registry or generate a mobile coupon; take an image of a pair of jeans and obtain Levi’s coupon for instance.

 There are yet many other options for embedding visual search to your e-commerce website.
-Many stores offer it via their app and some make use of Amazon’s Firefly technology that includes audio, video and image recognition.
+Many stores offer it via their app and some make use of Amazon’s Firefly technology which includes audio, video and image recognition.

-Although Amazon’s Flow app has been strongly criticized for not being able to manage certain types of products, but it doesn’t mean all the image recognition tools suffer from the same problem.
+Although Amazon’s Flow app has been strongly criticized for not being able to manage certain types of products, it doesn’t mean all image recognition tools suffer from the same problem.
 Many other tools offer accuracy as high as 90%.